 Return of Title IV funds for students who withdraw.
 When a student who has received Title IV funds withdraws from school, the institution must determine the amount of Title IV program funds the student has "earned."
 If the student withdraws during the first 60% of any period of enrollment or payment period, the amount of Title IV program funds that the student has earned is equal to a pro rata portion of the funds the student received or for which the student would otherwise be eligible.
-If the student withdraws after the 60% threshold, then the student is deemed to have earned 100% of the Title IV program funds he or she received.
-The institution must return the unearned Title IV program funds to the appropriate lender or the Department of Education in a timely manner, which is generally no later than 45 days after the date the institution determined that the student withdrew.
-If such payments are not timely made, the institution should have returned for withdrawn students in its most recently completed fiscal year.
-Under Department of Education regulations, late returns of Title IV program funds for 5% or more of the withdrawn students in the audit sample in the institution's annual Title IV compliance audit for either of the institution's two most recent fiscal years or in a Department of Education program review triggers this letter of credit requirement.
+If the student withdraws after the 60% threshold, then the student to have earned 100% of the Title IV program funds he or she received.
+The institution must return the unearned Title IV program funds to the appropriate lender or the Department of Education in a timely manner, which is generally no later than 45 days after the date the institution determined that the student withdraw.
+If such payments are not timely made, the institution will be required to submit a letter of credit to the Department of Education equal to 25% of the Title IV funds that the institution should have returned for withdrawn students in its most recently completed fiscal year.
+Under Department of Education regulations, late returns of Title IV program funds for 5% or more of the withdrawn students in the institution's annual Title IV compliance audit for either of the institution's two most recent fiscal years or in a Department of Education program review triggers this letter of credit requirement.
 We did not exceed this 5% threshold in our annual Title IV compliance audit in our 2006, 2007, or 2008 fiscal years.